HACKSSENTIAL RULES ~ CHAPTER V

 V.5 Sequence

-Any character unaware of what is happening (i.e. surprised or unconscious) will not be part of the declarations for that turn.
+Any character unaware of what is happening (i.e., surprised, or unconscious) will not be part of the declarations for that turn.
 Characters jumping into the action are inserted in the previously established order.
 Once the order of declaration is established, this is maintained and updated (in case of changes in SOM) for the whole event.

 The declaration has not to be complete, an indication is sufficient: for instance ‘attack’, ‘defend’, ‘cast a spell’, ‘move in a direction’, ‘use an ES’, ‘interact with an item’.
 The execution is decided by the GM and the actions are detailed in their deployment (this part is not relevant being actions simultaneous).